univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

 * The Python module defining the command functions.

-* The JavaScript front end providing the web front end.
+* The JavaScript frontend providing the web frontend.

 .. _umc-module-api-xml: